ping-pub/explorer/README.md

 `Ping Dashboard` is a light explorer for Cosmos-based Blockchains.  https://ping.pub .

-## What is the difference between Ping explorer and other explorers?
+## What sets Ping Dashboard apart from other explorers?

-`Ping Dashboard` is designed to explore blockchain data as real as possible, therefore there is no cache, no pre-processing. `Ping Dashboard` only fetch data from Cosmos full node via LCD/RPC endpoints.
-We call it "Light Explorer".
+**Ping Dashboard** stands out by providing a real-time exploration of blockchain data without relying on caching or pre-processing.
+It exclusively fetches data from the Cosmos full node via LCD/RPC endpoints, ensuring a truly authentic experience.
+This approach is referred to as the "Light Explorer."

-## Do you want to list your blockchain on ping.pub?
+## Are you interested in listing your blockchain on Ping Dashboard?

-Submit your pull request [here](./src/chains), We will add your chains as soon as possible.
-It is **FREE** (You must have 10+ independent validators on your chain).

-We remain neutral to all chains, and we do not comment on their market prospects, technical risks, or investment risks.
-The only condition we list on ping.pub is if there are ten validators, and we cannot determine if these validators are controlled by the same entity.
+Initially, **Ping Dashboard** offers free listing for the first 100 blockchains.
+However, starting from the 101st blockchain, there will be associated fees.

-## Why Ping explorer use official/trusted third party public LCD/rpc server?
+## Why does Ping Dashboard rely on official/trusted third-party public LCD/RPC servers?

-There are two main reasons:
+There are two primary reasons for this choice:

-   - Trust, in a decentralized system, anything controlled by one entity cannot be trusted.
-So we decided to build with the community.
+ - Trust: In a decentralized system, it is crucial to avoid relying solely on a single entity.
+By utilizing official/trusted third-party public LCD/RPC servers, Ping Dashboard ensures that the data is sourced from a network of trusted participants.
-   - Limited resources: `Ping Dashboard` will list hundreds of cosmos-based blockchains in the future, and it is impossible for our team to run validators or full nodes for all of them.
+ - Limited Resources: As Ping Dashboard plans to list hundreds of Cosmos-based blockchains in the future, it is impractical for the Ping team to operate validators or full nodes for all of them.
+Leveraging trusted third-party servers allows for more efficient resource allocation.

 ## Donation